-This development would transform our city block into a flourishing new neighborhood, with a missional focus on affordable housing, childcare, wellness, hunger relief, the arts, and small business opportunities.
-Our church also has an opportunity to discern how revenues generated from the project can support an array of missional opportunities for our community and congregation.
+The proposed development would transform our city block into a flourishing new neighborhood with a missional focus on affordable housing, childcare, wellness, hunger relief, the arts, and small business opportunities.
+Our church will have an opportunity to discern how revenues generated from the project can support an array of missional opportunities for our community and congregation.

 But first and foremost, why have we undertaken this journey?

-In 2018, the Deacons issued a charge to a dozen of your fellow church members (the CMP Committee) to…
+In 2018, the Deacons issued a charge to a dozen of our fellow church members to

-1. Study the future of the One Oak facility and the options of renovation and/or additional development of the site;
+Study the future of the One Oak facility and the options of renovation and/or additional development of the site

-2. Explore new ways to meet Asheville’s needs by collaborating with community partners.
+Explore new ways to meet Asheville’s needs by collaborating with community partners

-Increase revenues to help sustain FBCA’s long-term mission outreach objectives, including upgrades to facilities we share with the community.
+Increase revenues to help sustain FBCA’s long-term mission outreach objectives, including upgrades to facilities we share with the community

-- Affordable housing is a central, missional part of the plan, and, if approved and built, housing for several hundred families would be a centerpiece of this planned community/village
+Affordable housing is a central, missional part of the plan, and housing for several hundred families would be a centerpiece of this planned neighborhood

 The project, as it is currently proposed, will take approximately seven years to fully realize and is generally thought of in two phases.